 If you are hosting a static website using Amazon S3 and CloudFront and want to access it using a custom subdomain managed by Cloudflare, this guide will help you set it up.
-Follow these steps to map your subdomain (e.g., myprofile.insertcart.com
+Follow these steps to map your subdomain (e.g., myprofile.insertcart.com) to your CloudFront distribution.

 Step 1: Configure CloudFront